 Do choose an account with a decent overdraft limit

 The vast majority of students will need to borrow to cover costs while they are studying, so a large interest-free overdraft will usually be your top priority when picking a student account.

 Some banks offer a tiered overdraft limit, depending on your year of study.

-Similarly, Nationwide Building Society’s new FlexStudent account offers an interest-free and fee-free overdraft of up to £1,000 in the first year.
+Similarly, Nationwide Building Society’s FlexStudent account offers an interest-free and fee-free overdraft of up to £1,000 in the first year.
 In the second year you can request an increase to £2,000, and in the third year you can request an overdraft of up to £3,000.**

 Santander’s student account has lower overdraft limits, offering up to £1,500 interest-free for three years, up to £1,800 if you’re on a four-year course, or up to £2,000 if you’re on a five-year course.*** To qualify, you’ll need to pay in at least £500 a term and register for online banking.

 Bear in mind that all overdrafts are subject to status and approval, and your chosen bank or building society will run a credit check before they offer you an account.
 It’s therefore a good idea to check your credit score before you apply to see how likely you are to be accepted.

 Once you’ve been accepted for an account and overdraft, make sure you don’t go over your overdraft limit.
 If you do, not only could you hurt you credit score, you’ll also pay a hefty fee.
 Santander, for example, charges £5 per day if you go into an unarranged overdraft (capped at 10 days per month).

 Don’t base your decision on freebies alone

 When choosing a student account it’s best not to solely base your decision on the freebies offered.

 Lots of these can seem really tempting, but it’s vital to look at what else the account offers before making your decision.
 Of course, if it’s a toss-up between two accounts, the freebies on offer might help sway it for you.